spark-notebook/spark-notebook/README.md

 ```

 ##### Create your distribution
+For a simple `zip` distro, you can run
 ```
 [spark-notebook] $ dist
 ```

 In order to develop on the Spark Notebook, you'll have to use the `run` command instead.

+##### Using unreleased Spark version
+While using the repository from SBT, you can use any version of Apache Spark you want (**up to 1.4 atm**), this will require several these things:

+* you have a local install (maven) of the version (let's say Spark 1.4-RC1 or even Spark-1.4-SNAPSHOT)
+* you run the sbt command using the wanted version `sbt -Dspark.version=1.4.0-SNAPSHOT`
+* there is a folder in `modules/spark/src/main/scala-2.1X` that points to the base of the required version (excl. the classifier SNAPHOST or RC): `spark-1.4`

 Use